interledger/interledger-rs/docs/CONTRIBUTING.md

     - If you have any opinion on the features of Interledger.rs, please [open issues](https://github.com/emschwartz/interledger-rs/issues) describing what you think we need.

 ## Pull Requests
-Please follow the instruction below when making pull requests (PRs).
+We welcome pull requests (PRs) that address reported issues.
+Please follow the instruction below when making pull requests.

 - Make sure that your branch is forked from the very recent `master` branch.
 - Make sure that you wrote tests, ran it and the results were all green.